-FACILITY INSPECTION APPLICATIONS
+DRONE FACILITY INSPECTION SOlution

-On earth our work involves capturing, storing and analyzing large quantities of data — LiDAR data, high-resolution photographs, infrared thermal images and videos — that are gathered during flight.
+On earth, our work involves capturing, storing and analyzing large quantities of data — LiDAR data, high-resolution photographs, infrared thermal images and videos — that are gathered during flight.
 The recording and processing of such data collected over time from the same site can enable machine learning and a high degree of automated change detection.

-FulcrumAir can use thermal & LiDAR/RGB for inspections of facilities which are mounted to our industry leading E2500 UAV.
+As part of our drones facility inspections, FulcrumAir can use thermal & LiDAR/RGB systems, which are mounted to our industry-leading E2500 UAV.
 The TrueView 410 uses two of these in one package (LiDAR and RGB).
 LiDAR and RGB data combined is used to generate a colorized pointcloud, which can be used to obtain precise measurements and model as-built facilities and piping.
 Drainage models, contours, ground, vegetation, wires, pipes, poles, and anything else can be classified.
-Data extracted from the classification includes, counts of items, volumes, measurements (height, width, etc) or any other quantification that can be thought of.
+Data extracted from the classification includes counts of items, volumes, measurements (height, width, etc.) or any other quantification that can be thought of.
 The third sensor, thermal, can be used to detect thermal leaks and spot inefficiencies or potential problems.
 It can also be used to look for nests and wildlife.